influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### Query response bytes

-Count of bytes returned by the query.
+Count of bytes returned by the query endpoint.

 #### Example